benSepanski/breadthNPageInSYCL/README.md

   SYCL applications, as well as some objects needed in both (such as a graph which plays with SYCL, and a worklist)
+* `bench` holds the scripts used to run trials.
+* `projectResults` holds the outputs of the results in a `.tar.gz`, as well as the results cleaned into a `.csv`, and an R script used for cleaning.

 ## SYCL Resources